 One thing that drives me crazy each week is seeing a 49.0665 Error message on an HP printer.
-It’s always the same model (HP LaserJet 9050n) and it means someone is printing a document (.DOC, .PDF, .XLS) that the printer is unable to handle so it crashes due to Insufficient Memory.
+It’s always the same HP model (HP LaserJet 9050n) and it means someone is printing a document (.DOC, .PDF, .XLS) that the printer is unable to handle so it crashes due to Insufficient Memory.

 Via IP Address

-If users are set to print via the IP address, you have to go to everyone and see if their print job is the earliest and kill it off and any duplicates they print when they did not see it on the printer.
-You can try to kill off the job at the printer (with the trays open) but the signal is faster then you and will lock up the printer over and over and over before you can delete it.
+If users are set to print via the IP address, you will have to go to everyone and see if their print job is the earliest and kill it off and any duplicates they print when they did not see it on the printer.
+Don’t try to kill off the job at the printer because the signal is faster than you and will lock up the printer over and over and over before you can delete it.
 Now that printing is restored, add the printer to a Print Server and connect the users through it.
 Should the issue happen again, save yourself a trip to the department and use Remote Desktop to access the print server to kill off the bad print job.
 You can then tell them to turn off then turn on the printer if their paygrade is the same or less.
 If higher, go and restart it yourself.